luxfi/docs/docs/tooling/cli-guides/upload-a-custom-vm-to-cloud.md

 - Created a Cloud Server node as described [here](/tooling/cli-guides/create-a-validator-aws.md)
 - Created a Custom VM, as described [here](/build/vm/intro.md).
-- Set up a key to be able to pay for the Fuji Fees, as described [here](/build/subnet/deploy/fuji-testnet-subnet.md).
+- Set up a key to be able to pay for the Testnet Fees, as described [here](/build/subnet/deploy/testnet-subnet.md).

 Currently, we only support AWS cloud services, but we plan to add support for more cloud services in the near future.